A Kindness Cup

 A Kindness Cup (1974) is a novel by Australian author Thea Astley.
 It won the 1975 The Age Book of the Year Award.

 Plot summary

-The novel is set in a cane-country town on the north Queensland coast.
-It deals with a wave of racist brutality in the 1860s and the attempts, some twenty or so years later, to rectify the wrongs caused.
+The novel is set in a cane-country town, equating to a historic rendition of Mackay, on the north Queensland coast, in an area first settled by Europeans in the early 1860s.
+It deals with a wave of racist brutality by settlers and native police towards local Aboriginal people in the late 1860s, and with the attempts by some community members, twenty years later, to rectify the wrongs caused.